krlaa/Atlas/3. Resources 📚/Classes/LIS 4414/New paper examines the promise and policy of driverless cars.md

 - potential to be hacked because it needs wireless spectrum to talk to traffic signals and potentially other cars
 - Another problem is the ethical dilemma of testing these cars on actual roads
 - Many countries have restrictions on maps or policy restrictions on use of data.
-- Who owns libability when an accident involving a autonomous car happens?
+- Who owns liability when an accident involving a autonomous car happens?
 The car or the driver?
--